vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 <details>
 <summary>hint</summary>
 <br/>
-In case you chose Azure Spring Cloud, no additional supporting services are needed during the first phase of the migration.
+In case you chose Azure Spring Apps, no additional supporting services are needed during the first phase of the migration.
 All you need is a compute platform and a database.

 In case you chose AKS, you will also need a container registry for storing any container images that will be deployed to the cluster.
 You can use for this purpose Azure Container Registry.
 </details>